How to Install and Configure Docker Swarm on Ubuntu

 Now, on the Manager Node, run the following command to list the Worker Node:

-docker node ls You should see the Worker Node in the following output:
+You should see the Worker Node in the following output:

 ID HOSTNAME STATUS AVAILABILITY MANAGER STATUS iwjtf6u951g7rpx6ugkty3ksa * Manager-Node Ready Active Leader snrfyhi8pcleagnbs08g6nnmp Worker-Node Ready Active